Magisk-Modules-Alt-Repo/xmlpak-RE/README.md

 # **xmlpak-RE – a road to vendor apps**

+## What is RE ???
+REincarnated or Maybe REvived ??
+Or Something Else :P

 ## Description
 This module enables you to download and install vendor apps from Google Play.
 Their compatibility is not guaranteed.